Chris Sabin: New Japan Pro-Wrestling (2015–2016, 2018, 2022–2023)

-Return to Impact Wrestling (2019–present)
+Impact Wrestling / Total Nonstop Action Wrestling (2019–2024)

-On March 21, 2019, Sabin returned to Impact Wrestling to work as producer while he recovered from his ACL injury.
-At Slammiversary, Sabin made his in-ring return from injury where he teamed with Alex Shelley to reform The Motor City Machine Guns, defeating The Rascalz after answering their open challenge.
+On March 21, 2019, Sabin returned to Impact Wrestling to work as producer while he recovered from an anterior cruciate ligament injury.
+At Slammiversary, Sabin made his in-ring return from injury where he teamed with Alex Shelley to reform the Motor City Machine Guns, defeating The Rascalz after answering their open challenge.
 On the following episode of Impact, they defeated The North to capture the Impact World Tag Team Titles for a second time, ending their 383 days reign.
+Over the next few months, they would retain their titles against The Rascalz and Ace Austin and Madman Fulton.
+At Bound for Glory, The Guns lost their titles back to The North in a four-way tag team match also involving The Good Brothers (Doc Gallows and Karl Anderson), and Austin and Fulton, ending their reign at 97 days.
+Before the match, Shelley was attacked by The North, leaving Sabin to defend the titles by himself.

+Following Bound for Glory, Sabin started teaming with James Storm for the next two months, defeating XXXL (Acey Romero and Larry D) at Turning Point on November 14.
+Sabin and Shelley would reunite on the December 1 episode of Impact!, resuming the team with another victory over XXXL, The Guns were scheduled to team up with Rich Swann to face Kenny Omega and The Good Brothers at Hard To Kill on January 16, 2021, but Shelley was replaced by Moose.